What happened at the F1 Austrian Grand Prix?

 A rest, then a sprint

 Next up after three race weekends in a row?
-A well-earned break for the entire F1 travelling roadshow before the British Grand Prix at Silverstone (July 18), where fans will be allowed to flock in their thousands to where the F1 world championship first began way back in 1950.
+A well-earned break for the entire F1 travelling roadshow before the British Grand Prix at Silverstone on July 18, where fans will be allowed to flock in their thousands to where the F1 world championship first began way back in 1950.

 This year, the weekend at the old-school circuit comes with a modern twist; the British GP sees the debut of Sprint Qualifying on the Saturday of the event, with the results of a 17-lap sprint race setting the starting grid for Sunday's 52-lap Grand Prix proper.
 It's the first of three experiments with the new format set for the remainder of 2021, adding another layer of intrigue onto what is already turning into a fascinating season.